 - Resolve not to smoke at all, not even one puff of a cigarette.

 - For quitting smoking, it is important that you remove all tobacco or nicotine-containing products from your home, vehicle, and workplace.

 - Avoid alcohol consumption during the quitting program.
 Alcohol can increase cravings for a cigarette.

 - Through out of all cigarettes, lighters, ashtrays.
 And matches from your house.
 Try to find healthy alternatives for smoking.
 Go out for a walk, carry mints or sugar-free chew gums.
 Snack on to healthy food items such as carrots or celery sticks.

 - Find reasons for giving up smoking and its benefits.

-- If nothing is working for you, try and contact a health care specialist who can assist you in getting rid of smoking.
+- If nothing works for you, try contacting a health care specialist who can assist you in getting rid of smoking.
 Your health care specialist will advise you and may prescribe medications that will help your condition.
 You need to discuss how to use it and when to use it.
 Follow all the directions as instructed.
 You may get medicines for smoking such as varenicline and bupropion for smoking cessation.
 Your health care provider may also ask you to join a smoking cessation program to help you quit.
 There are many other medications as well that are helpful in reducing the effects of smoking.

 - Ask other people whether they are your relatives, friends or neighbors not to smoke around you.
 Allowing people around you to smoke can increase your craving for a cigarette.